jchen31995/Personal-React-Redux-Boilerplate/documentation/commands.md

 # Learning the Commands
-This is a quick rundown on what scripts are available in your `package.json`.
+This is a quick rundown on what scripts are available for the project.

 ## Development
 ```Shell